Healthcare Access in White County

 Pillar I: Health Insurance Coverage

 Insurance is the primary gateway to care.
-The data reveals a mixed landscape of high uninsured rates in key demographics alongside significant reliance on public programs.
+White County shows significant reliance on public programs and safety nets.

 Pillar II: Workforce & Availability